-These breaded chicken cutlets call for panko breadcrumbs and Italian seasoning.
-They are then pan-fried until golden and served with lemon.
-The secret to their crispiness is the panko breading in place of regular breadcrumbs.
+They're then pan-fried until golden and served with bright lemon.
+The secret to their crispiness is the panko breading in place of regular or Italian bread crumbs.

-They come together in under 20 minutes and are much healthier than commercially prepared breaded and fried chicken options.
+These juicy, delicious Italian chicken cutlets come together in under 20 minutes for a quick meal and with more whole, simple ingredients than commercially prepared breaded and fried chicken options.

-You will be so happy to have these in your back pocket the next time making dinner seems like a chore.
+You will be so happy to have these authentic Italian chicken cutlets in your back pocket the next time making dinner seems like a chore.

 What You'll Need